 Responses to the new information by interested members of the public may be through testimony at public hearings or at the Council session where final action will be taken, or by submitting written statements at the public hearings or to the Council office.
-Summaries of oral testimony from hearings and the written statements, if received in the Council office at least seven days before the first day of the Council meeting, will be posted on the Council's web site.
+Summaries of oral testimony from hearings and the written statements, if received in the Council office at least seven days before the first day of the Council meeting, will be posted on the Council's website.

 New information prepared by the public may be provided to the Council in the same manner as responses to any other new information.
 However, members of the public are encouraged to provide their new information either by submitting documents at a public hearing or by mail to the Council office at least fourteen days in advance of the Council meeting so that it can be included in the briefing book.
-New information submitted by NMFS, state agencies or universities, Council staff, or other entities associated with the Council at least fourteen days in advance of the Council meeting will also be included in the briefing book.
+New information submitted by NMFS, state agencies or universities, Council staff, or other entities associated with the Council at least fourteen days in advance of the Council at least fourteen days in advance of the Council at least fourteen days in advance of the Council meeting will also be included in the briefing book.
 This assures that the appropriate committee and Council members will have an opportunity to read the new information.
-New information received in the Council office between five and fourteen days before the meeting will be duplicated by staff and handed out at the meeting.
+New information received in the Council office between five and fourteen days before the meeting will be posted on the Council website.